 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.50 Very lowVery high 5

 The Syrian regional crisis represents one of the largest displacement crises in the world.
-Since the conflict began in 2011, an estimated 7.1 million refugees have left the country and sought shelter primarily in the neighbouring Turkey, Jordan, Lebanon, Iraq and Egypt.
-This figure includes 5.5 million registered Syrian refugees across the region and 45,000 Palestinian refugees from Syria residing mainly in Jordan and Lebanon ?.
-There are roughly 6.7 million IDPs living in Syria ?.
+Since the conflict began in 2011, an estimated 7.1 million refugees have left the country and sought shelter primarily in the neighbouring Türkiye, Lebanon, Jordan, Iraq, and Egypt.
+This figure includes 5.6 million registered Syrian refugees across the region and 48,000 Palestinian refugees from Syria residing mainly in Jordan and Lebanon. ?

-As at 2021, nearly 5.5 million Syrian refugees and 4.8 million members of host communities – as well as 13 million people living in Syria – were in need of regional humanitarian assistance. ?
-Of the reported refugees in the region, 95% live in urban and peri-urban settings, while the remaining 5% reside in camps.
+95% of the refugees live in urban and peri-urban settings, while the remaining 5% reside in camps.
 Many refugees have lost their livelihoods and income sources because of COVID-19 and associated movement restrictions and lockdowns.
 These populations are at risk of experiencing increased poverty and food insecurity ?.

 Refugees often face challenges in accessing civil documents because of complex bureaucratic procedures, lack of awareness concerning the requirements and processes, limited access to legal support, and inconsistencies in the application of laws and procedures ?.
 Lack of civil documentation prevents them from accessing basic services and humanitarian assistance.